Chart Color Schemes

 The labour market in Modbury North shows considerable strength compared to most other Australian regions

-The unemployment rate was 1.5% below Greater Adelaide's rate of 3.9%, and workforce participation was broadly similar to Greater Adelaide's 61.7%.
-Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
-Professional & technical services employed just 5.8% of local workers, below Greater Adelaide's 7.3%.
-The area appears to offer limited employment opportunities locally, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, employment increased by 1.5% while labour force increased by 1.4%, keeping the unemployment rate relatively stable.
-This compares to Greater Adelaide where employment grew by 3.0%, labour force expanded by 2.9%, and unemployment fell 0.1 percentage points.
-To provide broader context, state-level data to 25-Nov shows SA employment grew by 1.19% year-on-year (adding 10,710 jobs), with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Modbury North's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years.
+Employment among residents was concentrated in health care & social assistance, retail trade, and construction sectors.
+In contrast, professional & technical services employed just 5.8% of local workers, below Greater Adelaide's 7.3%.
+Over the 12 months to September 2025, employment increased by 1.6%, while labour force increased by 1.4%, causing the unemployment rate to fall by 0.1 percentage points.
+In comparison, Greater Adelaide saw employment grow by 3.0% and labour force expand by 2.9%, with a similar decrease in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Modbury North's employment mix indicates that local employment should increase by 6.4% over five years and 13.4% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment